Moscow Metro: First four stages of construction

 The first line was opened to the public on 15 May 1935 at 07:00 am.
 It was 11 km long and included 13 stations.
 The day was celebrated as a technological and ideological victory for socialism (and, by extension, Stalinism).
 The designers consulted with employees of the London Underground during the initial planning phase, and much of the engineering design work was done by British engineers.

 An estimated 285,000 people rode the Metro at its debut, and its design was greeted with pride; street celebrations included parades, plays and concerts.
-The Bolshoi Theatre presented a choral performance by 2,200 Metro workers; 55,000 colored posters (lauding the Metro as the busiest and fastest in the world) and 25,000 copies of "Songs of the Joyous Metro Conquerors" were distributed.
+The Bolshoi Theatre presented a choral performance by 2,200 Metro workers; 55,000 coloured posters (lauding the Metro as the busiest and fastest in the world) and 25,000 copies of "Songs of the Joyous Metro Conquerors" were distributed.
 The Moscow Metro averaged 47 km/h and had a top speed of 80 km/h.
 In comparison, New York City Subway trains averaged a slower 25 mph and had a top speed of 45 mph.
-While the celebration was an expression of popular joy it was also an effective propaganda display, legitimizing the Metro and declaring it a success.

 The initial line connected Sokolniki to Okhotny Ryad then branching to Park Kultury and Smolenskaya.
 The latter branch was extended westwards to a new station (Kiyevskaya) in March 1937, the first Metro line crossing the Moskva River over the Smolensky Metro Bridge.

 The second stage was completed before the war.
 In March 1938, the Arbatskaya branch was split and extended to the Kurskaya station (now the dark-blue Arbatsko-Pokrovskaya Line).
 In September 1938, the Gorkovskaya Line opened between Sokol and Teatralnaya.
 Here the architecture was based on that of the most popular stations in existence (Krasniye Vorota, Okhotnyi Ryad and Kropotkinskaya); while following the popular art-deco style, it was merged with socialist themes.
 The first deep-level column station Mayakovskaya was built at the same time.